ibm-cloud-docs/api-handbook/design/robustness.md

 * If a new major version for a service API is developed, updated robustness best practices MUST be enforced across the new version.

-For existing service APIs, new operations and new request headers, request schema properties, and query parameters on existing operations SHOULD adhere to updated robustness best practices with respect to invalid and extraneous input but MAY maintain consistency with existing API features with respect to canonicalization.
+When existing service APIs are extended, new operations and new request headers, request schema properties, and query parameters on existing operations SHOULD adhere to updated robustness best practices with respect to invalid and extraneous input but MAY maintain consistency with existing API features with respect to canonicalization.

 [robustness-changes]: /docs/api-handbook?topic=api-handbook-change-compatibility#robustness-changes
 [date-based-versioning]: /docs/api-handbook?topic=api-handbook-changes-overview